How Revenue Works

 Understanding federal disbursements

-The Office of Natural Resources Revenue collects revenue from natural resources extraction on federal lands and waters and distributes that revenue according to federal law.
+The Office of Natural Resources Revenue collects revenue from extraction on federal lands and waters.
+It then distributes that revenue according to federal law.
 This process is called "disbursement."

 Land and Water Conservation Fund

-The Land and Water Conservation Fund receives disbursements from offshore oil and gas revenue to support conservation, outdoor recreation, and the needs of local communities.
+The Land and Water Conservation Fund receives disbursements from offshore oil and gas revenue.
+This fund supports conservation, outdoor recreation, and the needs of local communities.

 Historic Preservation Fund

-When authorized, the Historic Preservation Fund receives disbursements from offshore oil and gas revenue to fund the conservation of cultural and historic sites.
+When authorizedAn icon of a black question mark inside a circle that indicates more information., the Historic Preservation Fund receives disbursements from offshore oil and gas revenue.
+This funds the conservation of cultural and historic sites.

 Reclamation Fund